Greyhound animal welfare

 When you retire a greyhound, you must say what is happening to the dog.

-Complete the form Notification of retired registered greyhound and submit it with the dog's registration certificate to the greyhound controlling body.
+You will need to fill in the notification of retired registered greyhound form and submit it with the dog's registration certificate to the greyhound controlling body.